secondlife/dullahan/tools/README.md

 A simple macOS shell script that uses a CEF build from the [Spotify](http://opensource.spotify.com/cefbuilds/index.html) CEF site and extracts files (headers, libs, frameworks etc.) that Dullahan needs.

-`make_src_hash.bat`

-Batch file used to generate a hash of the cpp/h source files that is used as part of the Dullahan version number.
-A testbed before actually using in the client.
-A post-build step in the Windows version used to use this but no longer does.

 `astyle.bat`

 I find it useful to use [Artistic Style](http://astyle.sourceforge.net/) to reformat the code occasionally and maintain control of tabs/space and line endings.
 This batch file assumes astyle is installed on your system and runs it with selected command line options.